dougEfresh/logzio-go/README.md

 # Logzio Golang API client

-Sends logs to [logz.io](https://logz.io) over HTTP.It is a low level lib that can to be integrated with other logging libs.
+Sends logs to [logz.io](https://logz.io) over HTTP.
+It is a low level lib that can to be integrated with other logging libs.

 [![GoDoc][doc-img]][doc] [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov] [![Go Report][report-img]][report]